AY2526S1-CS2103-F13-4/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Neighbourly will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Neighbourly to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+If the data file is **malformed** (invalid JSON) or contains **incompatible values** (e.g., negative IDs, missing required fields), Neighbourly may **fail to start or crash** on launch.
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>